 - Considering euthanasia

-The Regina Humane Society Pet Loss Support Group can help.
-Losing your companion animal can be extremely difficult and emotionally painful, but we can offer you a caring, compassionate understanding of your loss and the means to get through the experience.
+The resources listed below may help.
+Losing your companion animal can be extremely difficult and emotionally painful, but you are not alone.
+These resources can offer you a caring, compassionate understanding of your loss and the means to get through the experience.

 - Saying Good-bye to the Pet You Love, Lorri Greene, PhD and Jacquelyn Landis, New Harbinger Publications, 2002